schmittnieto/schmittnieto.github.io/_posts/2026-05-23-awesome-azure-virtual-desktop.md

 - **Ephemeral OS disk support** *(Public preview: October 2025; GA: June 2026)* - enabling stateless session hosts to use local VM storage for faster provisioning, reimaging and performance.
 - **Managed identity support for session host configuration** *(validation host pools: August 2025; all host pools: September 2025)* - removing the need to assign permissions to the Azure Virtual Desktop service principal when creating and updating session hosts.
 - **RDP Multipath** *(GA and fully rolled out: July 2025; enhanced session resilience preview: April 2026; redundant TCP GA rollout: May 2026)* - improving connection reliability by using multiple network paths between the client and session host or Cloud PC.
-- **Azure Virtual Desktop for hybrid environments with Arc-enabled servers** *(Public preview: May 2026)* - allowing session hosts to run on any hypervisor or bare-metal Windows Server through the Azure Arc extension, without VM provisioning or power management in this preview.
+- **Azure Virtual Desktop for hybrid environments with Arc-enabled servers** *(Public preview: May 2026; GA: September 2026)* - allowing session hosts to run on any hypervisor or bare-metal Windows Server through the Azure Arc extension, without VM provisioning or power management.

 #### App Delivery and Profile Management
 - **App Attach** *(Windows Server 2025 and 2022 support: April 2026)* - supports MSIX, Appx and App-V package formats and simplifies the staging and assignment workflow through the Azure portal.